Experts: Cruise ships no place for a coronavirus quarantine

 The challenge is not an entirely new one: Ships have previously been affected by other diseases, such as norovirus, which causes vomiting and diarrhea and can spread quickly in the close quarters of a ship and among passengers with weakened immune systems.

-Associated Press reporters Daisy Nguyen and Janie Har in San Francisco contributed to this report.
+Associated Press reporters Daisy Nguyen and Janie Har in San Francisco and Kelli Kennedy in Miami contributed to this report.

 This story has been edited to clarify that Reingold was referring to all authorities, not just cruise ship crews.